 Step 2: Detergent

 Add a small amount of mild detergent.
-Do not use any product with additives like softeners or enzymes.
+Do not use any product with additives like softeners.
 Be careful here as too much detergent will strip the down or feathers of their natural coating that makes down or feathers such a superb thermal insulator.

 Step 3: Warm and gentle